 - placing confidentiality and contractual requirements on our staff members and service providers;

 - destroying or permanently anonymising personal information if it is no longer needed for the purposes for which it was collected;

 - following strict security procedures in the storage, retention and disclosure of your personal information to prevent unauthorised access to it;

-- protecting our own systems against potential attack from outside threats by using virus, software and malware protections, giving layered protection of our VPN and communication devices.
+- protecting our own systems against potential attack from outside threats by using virus, software and malware protections, multi-factor authentication and conditional access giving layered protection of our VPN and communication devices.

 Note: As the security of information depends in part on the security of the computer you use to communicate with us and the security you use to protect User IDs and passwords, please take appropriate measures to protect this information.